MonicaBattula/Zomato-restaurants-Data-Analysis/README.md

 Data collection: -

-The dataset Zomato restaurants have been fetched from the following link on Kaggle.
+The dataset Zomato restaurants have been fetched from the following link on Kaggle. <br>
 Dataset: - https://www.kaggle.com/datasets/shrutimehta/zomato-restaurants-data

 This dataset contains the following columns: -